element-market/launchpad/README.md

 You need implement one of the following methods, allowing our launchpad contract to mint ERC721 to the user address.

+Note that the mint method name can be changed to another one according to your requirements, as long as the parameter list is consistent.

 ```solidity

 /// @dev Mint an erc721 to the user address.